Scotcash

-Scotcash is a not-for-profit, social enterprise and a Community Interest Company (CIC) based in Glasgow, Scotland.
-It provides basic bank accounts, savings accounts and affordable loans to the underbanked.
+Scotcash was a not-for-profit, social enterprise and a Community Interest Company (CIC) based in Glasgow, Scotland.
+It provided basic bank accounts, savings accounts and affordable loans to the underbanked.

 History

 Scotcash was founded in January 2007, with the help of Glasgow City Council and Glasgow Housing Association.
-Scotcash provides financial products and services to those who experience difficulties accessing mainstream financial services, such as banks and building societies.
+Scotcash provided financial products and services to those who experience difficulties accessing mainstream financial services, such as banks and building societies.

-The services offered by Scotcash are credit, basic bank accounts, Credit Union savings accounts, and money advice for customers.
+The services offered by Scotcash were credit, basic bank accounts, Credit Union savings accounts, and money advice for customers.

+In 2023, Scotcash announced the winding-down of its lending services.

 Awards

 Scotcash was the overall winner of the Guardian Public Services Awards in 2008.